Yiddish and Ladino Folksongs: Are they Jewish?

 Morenica

-Who was "Morenica"?
+§ Who was "Morenica"?

-The Ladino songs Morenica or La morena derive from a Spanish medieval folksong about a Moorish girl [dark maiden] which was recorded in the seventeenth century collection Arte de la lengua castellana española by Gonzolo Correas (1625) and incorporated into a Spanish comedy by Lope de Vega: Servir a Señor Discreto.
+The Ladino songs Morenica or La morena derive from a Spanish renaissance folksong about a Moorish girl [dark maiden] which was recorded in the seventeenth century collection Arte de la lengua castellana española by Gonzolo Correas (1625) and incorporated into a Spanish comedy by Lope de Vega: Servir a Señor Discreto.
 Both end with the lines, Morena a mi me llaman los marineros; Si otra vez me llaman, me voy yo con ellos.
 [The sailors call me "dark one"; if they call me once more, I will go with them"].

 References